git-token/documentation/evaluating_projects_with_gittoken.md

 **3)

-## What’s Missing

-Although anyone could read through the above, or read through one of the many other posts outlining some of the basic things to look at in evaluating an early-stage project we don't believe it's smart or necessarily fair to assume everyone will conduct their own due diligence.

-While it might sound satisfying to some to say that, even if scams are occurring, the market is working as intended we view this as fundamentally misguided.
-Not only is the current system incredibly inefficient from a capital allocation perspective, it poses an existential reputational risk to any blockchain that allows for interoperable token ecosystems.

-In the traditional venture capital world the lack of liquidity around shares makes it difficult for founders to make a quick exit even if they’re as sexy as and getting as much serious traction as Pied Piper.
-But in the blockchain world where tokens are instantly liquid the idea of an instant payday can actually distract from building the underlying protocol or application.
-In fact, it's well known that [companies that raise too much money too quickly fail](https://www.fastcompany.com/3057027/the-case-against-startups-raising-as-much-money-as-humanly-possible) more often.
-The promise of an instant payday also creates other perverse incentives, some of which William Mougayar outlined in [a post on ICOs earlier this summer](https://medium.com/@wmougayar/10-things-i-dont-like-about-icos-5c84c19875eb).

-Fundamentally, we need a way outside of founder promises to ensure that vesting schedules occur on the basis of tangible milestones attached to real work.
-And we believe that the real work involved in building protocols and applications is in writing code.
-This is a problem we think GitToken can help solve.
+These are all good questions to ask, but what if we could compare traditional early-stage metrics and examine token economics all at once?

 ## Proof of code: Using GitToken to Tie Cash to Contributions

 GitToken allows any project to show its commitment to code by tying its fundraising to specific GitHub events and milestones.
-Contributors on the other hand can be assured that their donations are being put directly towards tangible roadmap items without any middleman allocating the funds.
+Projects using GitToken can assure contributors that their donations are being put directly towards tangible roadmap items without any middleman allocating the funds.
+Moreover, GitToken allows project owners to better manage their projects and incentivize their teams to put in the effort required to make the project a success.

-### GitToken for Open Source Projects